Skip to main content

 John Boyd of Black Horse Farm in Sadsburyville, Chester County, Pennsylvania.
 211024.

-This mahogany-cased tall clock is constructed with wonderfully figured mahogany veneers.
-The selections of mahogany for the construction of the case are well thought out and are positioned in a manner that accentuates the form.
-This example stands on four nicely turned feet applied to the bottom of the base.
+This mahogany-cased tall clock is crafted from beautifully figured mahogany veneers.
+The selection of mahogany for the case is well considered and is positioned to accentuate the form.
+This example stands on four nicely turned feet at the base.
 They appear to be original to this clock.
-The base section is formatted with an inlaid panel framed by a wide cross-banded border.
+The base section is framed by a wide cross-banded border, with an inlaid panel.
 The corners are chamfered and terminate in delicate lamb's tongue moldings.
-The waist section is fitted with an access door.
+The waist section features an access door.
 This also features a cross-banded mahogany border and excellent veneer selections.
 The corners of the waist are canted and terminate at the length of the waist door in simple lamb's tongue moldings.
 The bonnet is a swan's neck form ending in turned rosettes.
 A single-turned wooden finial surmounts this case and is positioned between the arches.
 Fully turned and spiral twisted bonnet columns flank the arched glazed door.
-It opens to a large, colorfully painted iron dial signed by the clockmaker.
+It opens to a large, colorfully painted iron dial that is signed by the clockmaker.

 Numerous dials similar to this have been found with the Artist's labels applied to the back.
 The artwork on this dial is attributed to the Patton & Jones firm located in Philadelphia.
-This dial incorporates a moon phase design that tracks the lunar calendar.
+This dial features a moon-phase design that tracks the lunar calendar.
 This lunar calendar is constant at 29.5 days.
-This dial also displays hours, minutes, seconds, and days of the month calendar.
+This dial also displays hours, minutes, seconds, and days of the month.
 The four spandrel areas are decorated with bright floral themes.

-The movement is constructed in brass and is designed to run for an eight-day duration.
+The movement is constructed of brass and is designed to run for 8 days.
 It is also designed to strike the hour on a bell.
 It is of good quality.

 This clock was made circa 1830 and stands approximately 7 feet 10 inches tall.